przemekulik/przemekulik/README.md

 - He has two cats, one named Xerox and another I never see so have no idea what its name is.
 To be frank I call most cats “Cat” anyway.
 - Put thought into your meetings with Przemek, have an agenda and go through it.
 Even if it’s in your head.
 He will appreciate that.
 - If you treat Przemek with respect, it will be returned.
+- He doesn't small talk much, and is usually very matter of fact during business hours.
+If you travel together, then you will see that he's quite conversational and has a great sense of humor outside of business hours
+- Don't be afraid if he's giving a someone outside his team a hard time in a meeting.
+He is passionate about his products and team, and will make sure to do right for them.
+But also know that he's very understanding of his team members and supports them no matter what.
+- Always has time for you if you need his help no matter how busy his schedule is.
+But, don't abuse it, he appreciates self-starters, go-getters.
+- He is not "full of surprises".
+He wouldn't try to catch you off guard, throw you under the bus in front of others, or snap at you for no reason
+- Don't expect him to hold your hand to do your work.
+You do your work and make your decisions and take them forward.
+This means that he doesn't micromanage and he also lets you take all the credit for your good work.
+But, asking for guidance is always welcome

 </details>